mozilla/experimenter-docs/docs/jetstream/configuration.md

 # user experience as a result of the experiment; it is a subset of enrollments.
 # We may default to an exposures basis in the future.
 exposure_basis = ["exposures", "enrollments"]

+# Metrics can depend on other metrics that need to be referenced.
+# When a metric depends on upstream metrics, select_expression and
+# data_source are optional.
+Usually, upstream metrics get used when computing statistics.
+# At the moment `select_expression` takes precedence over `depends_on` in cases
+# where both are defined.
+depends_on = ["moos", "clicks"]
 ```

 You should also add some sections to describe how your new metrics should be summarized for reporting.